 The Siteman Advantage

 Because many of our patients come from over 100 miles away, when you meet with a surgeon, you often see the radiation and medical oncologists and get advanced imaging for treatment planning.
 Each new patient is presented at a multidisciplinary tumor conference to personalize his or her management, which includes surgery, radiation oncology, chemotherapy, and pathology to take into account specific tumor characteristics.
+Our Washington University Physicians are neuro-oncology specialists and are national leaders in the treatment of brain tumors and tumors of the spine.

 Advanced brain mapping: Mapping the brain is critical for neurosurgeons who not only want to get a detailed view of abnormal areas to target for surgery but also want to minimize the risks of surgical damage to healthy tissue regions that perform essential tasks.
 Never is this more critical than in the brain and spinal cord.